Here are the main reasons, you would want FastTrack Automation Studio instead of Desktop Authority (DA):

 Here you decide how often clients check for new configurations and execute the script that

-Deployment settings decides how many computers may run an installation simultaneously and an option to log installations.
+On this page, there is also a setting to decide, how many computers may run installations simultaneously.
 Unless you have a large number of computers

 and you deploy large packages, it is not necessary to use the simultaneous option.
 If you wonder how this can work without a central